technicfan/nrc-wrapper-go/README.md

 Things to keep in mind:

-- this is no official project supported by NoRiskClient
+- this is not official and not affiliated with NoRiskClient
-    - there should be nothing worry about though
+    - if issues occur first look if this project is the cause
 - first launch takes longer as it needs to download everything
 - on Windows there is no way to replace the current process, so minecraft will just continue running if you terminate the instance from your launcher